The Bossa Moderna Movement - Bossa Nova for the 21st centuary

 It's just kind of magical.

 That's how I see it.
 Or actually, how I see it was.
 Because now, modern Bossa Nova exponents like myself look to these days and the people that created them, in awe.
 But we don't feel like we are wanting to re-create the past in our own music.
 We want the Bossa Nova original creators - the lyricists like Boscali, the composers like Joao Donato, Carlos Lyra, Antonio Carlos Jobim, Marcos Valle and Menescal, and the deliverers like Joao Gilberto and Nara Leao, to live forever in the legacy that they created.
-For us, as Bossa Moderna exponents, our purpose is to bring that beauty they gave us to a new style - where Bossa moves into Nu Jazz, Pop and folk, albeit always delicately, keeping the sensuality and serene beauty in wraps, and keeping the genre on guard from the rigours of a music industry that has in many respects lost its way.
+For us, as Bossa Moderna exponents, our purpose is to bring that beauty they gave us to a new style - where Bossa moves into Nu Jazz, Pop and folk, lounge and even soul, albeit always delicately, keeping the sensuality and serene beauty in wraps, and keeping the genre on guard from the rigours of a music industry that has in many respects lost its way.
 It can be anything.
 And by anyone.
 In fact, Italy and France are potentially pumping out more Bossa Moderna tunes than Brazil these days.
 Which is great.